parsiya/parsiya.net/content/page/CheatSheet.markdown

       gzip: true
 ```

 The file should be self-explanatory.
-Don't set `gzip` for `txt` files, **it will break your keybase proof**.
+Don't set `gzip` for `txt` files,
+**it will break your keybase proof**.

-Then run (change region if needed):
+Then run (change the region if needed):

 ```
 s3deploy.exe -source=public/ -region=us-east-1 -bucket=[bucketname]
 ```

-To pass your AWS key and secret, you can either set them in an environment variable or in this file:
+To pass your AWS key and secret, you can either set them in an environment
+variable or in this file:

 ```
 c:\Users\[your user]\.aws\credentials
 ```

-Then inside the file:
+Like this:

 ```
 [default]